adzcai/rlbook/book/6_pg/pg.md

 what the PDL describes.
 :::

-Let's analyze why fitted approaches such as PI don't work as well in the RL setting.
-To start, let's ask, where *do* fitted approaches work well?
+Let’s analyze why fitted approaches such as PI don’t work as well in the RL setting.
+To start, let’s ask, where *do* fitted approaches work well?
 They are commonly seen in *supervised learning*, where a prediction rule is fit using some labelled training set, and then assessed on a test set from the same distribution.
 Does this assumption still hold when doing PI?

-Let's consider a single iteration of PI.
+Let’s consider a single iteration of PI.
 Suppose the new policy
 $\tilde \pi$ chooses some action with a negative advantage w.r.t. $\pi$.
 Define $\Delta_\infty = \min_{s \in \mathcal{S}} A^{\pi}_h(s, \tilde \pi(s))$.
 If
 this is negative, then the PDL shows that there may exist some state $s$